 Sustainable Materials Management

-CES operates eleven materials processing facilities (MPFs) in the eastern US and Canada to provide sustainable materials-management services to commercial and industrial clients.
+CES operates twenty material processing facilities (MPFs) in the U.S. and Canada to provide sustainable materials management services to commercial and industrial clients.
 Typically located in areas with increased industrial and commercial activity, our MPFs allow us to provide a greater range of service to our clients and extend the practical reach of our WTE facilities by allowing consolidation of smaller generators into larger full truckload shipments.
 This reduces transportation impacts and allows for greater diversion of wastes from landfills.
 In addition, our MPFs often serve as a point of aggregation for recycling, composting, and anaerobic digestion services.

 Our clients vary in size and industry, each confronted with unique waste challenges.
 To learn how we tackled some of these challenges with our clients, including Subaru and American Airlines, please view the case studies on our resources page.

 Through a variety of processes, such as pH adjustment, oil-water separation and flocculation (aggregation of fine particulates) and precipitation, we safely recycle wastewater back into productive use in cooperation with publicly owned treatment works.
 Our in-house lab capabilities ensure proper treatment and compliance with all permits, offering a better alternative to liquid solidification for landfilling or deep-well injection.

 Some wastewaters can be repurposed without treatment.
 At some of our WTE facilities, we directly use certain wastewaters as direct replacements for potable water in some of our processes, including in air pollution control equipment.
 Depending on composition and contaminants, wastewaters may be mutually beneficial, offering a reuse solution for the generator and providing some properties that are useful in our own processes.
 For example, certain wastewaters that contain ammonia can reduce the use of reagents in our selective non-catalytic reduction (SNCR) systems.